sgnoohc/PlotlyJSWrapper.jl/index.md

 </script>
 </div>

-Below is the code used to create the plot.
+Below is an example of how it might look

 ```julia
 plot_stack(